BlackBearWow/growingTypeWebRpgGame/README.md

-## growingTypeWebRpgGame
+# growingTypeWebRpgGame

 this repository is my graduation project.

 growingTypeWebRpgGame is a synthesis of crazyArcade and mapleStory game.

-the language used in this project is html, javascript, python
+- DB: mysql
+- back-end: python flask
+- front-end: javascript + html